Plot a legend

 - S [dx1 symbol size fill pen [ dx2 text ]]

 Plots the selected symbol with specified diameter, fill, and outline (see plot).
 The symbol is centered at dx1 from the left margin of the column, with the optional explanatory text starting dx2 from the margin, printed with FONT_ANNOT_PRIMARY.
 If dx1 is given as - then it is automatically computed from half the largest symbol size.
-If dx2 is given as - then it is automatically computed as 1.5 times the largest symbol size.
+If dx2 is given as - then it is automatically computed as the largest symbol size plus one character width at the current annotation font size.
 Use - if no fill or outline (pen) is required.
 Alternatively, the fill may be specified indirectly via z=value and the color is assigned via the CPT look-up (requires a prior A code).
 When plotting just a symbol, without text, dx2 and text can be omitted.
 The dx1 value can also be given as a justification code L, C, or R which justifies the symbol with respect to the current column.
 If no arguments are given to S then we simply skip to the next column.
 Three plot symbols may take special modifiers: front (f), quoted line (q) and vector (v).
 You can append modifiers to the symbol and affect how the fronts, quoted lines and vectors are presented (see plot man page for modifiers).
 The module will determine default settings for all modifiers and secondary arguments if not provided.
 A few other symbols (the rectangles, ellipse, wedge, mathangle) may take more than a single argument size.
 Note that for a line segment you should use the horizontal dash symbol (-).
 If just a single size if given then we will provide reasonable arguments to plot the symbol (See Defaults).
 Alternatively, combine the required arguments into a single, comma-separated string and use that as the symbol size (again, see plot for details on the arguments needed).

 - T paragraph-text